duyet/voznews/README.md

 Live Demo: https://voz-news.now.sh/

 ## What is this?
-This is a SIR React news reader.
+This is a SSR React news reader.
 The data coming from Voz News (https://next.voz.vn).

 This application was built with:
 - TypeScript